happyuc-project/web3j/docs/source/transactions.rst

 Transfer of Ether from one party to another
 -------------------------------------------

-The sending of Ether between two parties requires a minimal number of details of the transaction
+The sending of Ether between two parties requires a minimal number of details of the reqTransaction
 object:

 *to*